wiktordev2025/seven-nx/README.md

 Workaround - use native webpack (and rspack) module federation plugins, and not the ones from @nx.
 3. @nx ":remote" app generators work only within the same framework, see: https://github.com/nrwl/nx/issues/19222#issuecomment-1756862778
 4. I dropped `implicitDependencies` from "host" project.json because of the issues above
-5. `pnpm nx serve host` when working - it uses cached builds of its remotes, which speeds up development

 NX MFE plugin problems caused a big delay - I tested different integrations: